subsquid/docs/docs/squid-cli/init.md

 `sqd init`
 ==========

-Create a squid from template
+Create a squid from a template

 * [`sqd init NAME`](#sqd-init-name)